County of Santa Barbara

 a) Adopt a Resolution amending fees for EHS relating to Retail Food Facilities;

-Bill (AB) 178 Local Government Microenterprise Home Kitchen Operation Assistance
+Local Government Microenterprise Home Kitchen Operation Assistance Program funding through

-California Environmental Quality Act (CEQA) and are exempt pursuant to CEQA Guideline
+Environmental Quality Act (CEQA) and are exempt pursuant to CEQA Guideline section 15378(b)

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY